LeonarDev/Trybe/Exercises/fundamentals/block_09/9.1/readme.md

 <hr>
 <br>

-4) Suppose you need to simulate a message sent from Mars' [Curiosity](https://mars.nasa.gov/) robot to Earth.
+#### Exercise 4) Suppose you need to simulate a message sent from Mars' [Curiosity](https://mars.nasa.gov/) robot to Earth.
 Curiosity sends the current temperature on Mars to Earth, spending a variable time of up to 5 seconds for it to finish sending.
 Create the `sendMarsTemperature` function, which prints the temperature on Mars.

 ```js
 const messageDelay = () => Math.floor(Math.random() * 5000);